sudara/deepjargon/app/views/definitions/early_stopping.md

 ## [Early Stopping](#early-stopping)

-Literally stopping [Gradient Descent] early.
+Literally stopping early.

+Stopping what early?
+Training the model, such as with [gradient descent](#gradient-descent).
 Yay for terms that do what they say on the box!

 Why stop early?
 To reduce [overfitting](#overfitting).

 Early stopping is a form of [Regularization](#regularization).